 If you think you have suffered a brain injury, it is important to discuss any symptoms or observations of others, with your physician.
 Your physician can order the necessary testing, refer a specialist and provide treatment recommendations.

 Spraggs Law is there for you when life happens.
 We understand the financial constraints accident victims face, including a reduced income and uncovered amounts of medical and rehabilitation expenses.
 That’s why our fee is a percentage of your settlement and is paid only when you collect.
-For information on the amount of compensation you could obtain, try our Injury Calculator.

 We pay all disbursements (including the costs of court filing fees, medical reports, etc.) on your behalf and defer the reimbursement of these expenses until the case is settled or decided.
 Disbursements are costs that you would incur even if you did not hire a lawyer to assist you with your claim.
 Contact us now for a free, no-obligation consultation.